clairvoyant/grimoire/python/sqlalchemy/README.rst

 Tools
 ========

-During the development the tool RunPythonRun has been used in order to find hot spot.
+During the development the tool RunPythonRun has been used in order to find performance hot spots.

 .. code:: shell